arif-rahman-cse/django-social-media-api/README.md

 # Django Social Media API
 This project contains the APIs required for the proposed social media app.
-> Please note that, trailing slash("/") is mandatory for all routes.
+- Please note that, trailing slash("/") is mandatory for all routes.
+- Please add your auth_token in authorization header for the APIs that require login.
+Example: ```{"Authorization": Token 025d83124c02af9c249b7dbc3a1051234555f107}```

 ## Account
 #### Login
 - Request method: POST
 - URL: api/account/login/
+- Login required: False
 - Request:
     ```json
     {